rtanmay/Git-test/README.md

-# git.test
+# Git-Test

-Understanding working of git
+Understanding the working of Git and Github.

-this text is update 1